 As of today, we are:

-• If removable media hasn’t been used on a Rowan-managed computer in the last six months, we will block removable access on that computer.
-You may reactivate removable media access at a later date, if needed, by requesting an exception.
+- If removable media hasn’t been used on a Rowan-managed computer in the last six months, we will block removable access on that computer.
+You may reactivate removable media access at a later date, if needed, by submitting our Removable Media Activation form.

 What do you need to do now?